fledge-iot/fledge/docs/OMF.rst

 The OMF plugin also supports the concept of hints in the actual data that determine how the data should be treated by the plugin.
-Hints are encoded in a specially name data point within the asset, *OMFHint*.
+Hints are encoded in a specially name datapoint within the asset, *OMFHint*.
 The hints themselves are encoded as JSON within a string.

 Number Format Hints